 - Have you ever had your skin or eyes turn yellow?

-- Does your job involve exposure to chemicals, blood or body fluids?
+- Does your job put you in contact with chemicals, blood or body fluids?

 - Have you ever had a blood transfusion?

-- Have you been told that you have had liver problems before?
+- Have you been told that you have had liver problems?